 Use arts and crafts to challenge kids to create and follow patterns.
 On Pinterest, check out age-appropriate paper snakes and colorful necklaces using cereal and candy as “beads.”
 Household items, such as ice cube trays and empty egg cartons can also be transformed into work stations where your child can create — and recreate — colorful play dough patterns.

 Food display is a beautiful and helpful way your child can create patterns.
 Instruct your perky prep chef to put five pepperoni and three mushrooms on each slice of pizza.
 Having pancakes next weekend?
 Ask your preschooler to create decorative borders around each flapjack by alternating banana slices and chocolate chips.
 Instead of dumping your next fruit salad into a bowl, skewer the fruit onto sticks — shish kabobs! — with repeating patterns.
 (Get your child to lay out the fruit pattern, strawberry-banana-grape-orange-strawberry-banana-grape-orange for example; then, if your child’s motor skills allow, let him carefully skewer the fruit into patterns, too.)
+For a preschooler, patterns can be delicious!

 Movin’ and groovin’ patterns